brson/wasm-opt-rs/notes.md

 Though they used the preview build of the crate which was broken in various ways, this gave us a lot of encouragement that other people were interested in using our work.

+Throughout the project we used the [GitHub issue tracker] to track work items, and assigned issues to GitHub milestones, either M1, M2, or none.
+This project was thankfully amenable to subdivision into small tasks, which my junior partner could often complete on her own without my oversight.

 What about the 30,000 USD budget?
 Did we go over it?
 I track my time precisely, and I performed about 20,000 USD worth of work on this project.
 My partner, whose time we charge less for, but whose time we did not track precisely,